sssingh/face-mask-detection/README.md

 <img src="https://github.com/sssingh/face-mask-detection/blob/master/images/SFMD_sample.png?raw=true">
 <br><br>
 The raw and fully processed dataset (data.zip, 1.5GB zip file) can be downloaded from  [here](https://drive.google.com/file/d/1THtv0JKDMKhkGgo-W7c-EtZGZ4MdnDgs/view?usp=sharing)
 The data.zip contains the main parent folder 'data.'
-Inside the 'data' folder, there are three sub-folders:
+Inside the 'data' folder, there are three sub-folders...
 1. raw_dataset: This is the original dataset taken from publicly available RFMD and SFMD datasets.
 Original images from RFMD and SFMD are combined to create raw_dataset.
 2. flatten_raw_dataset: This is the raw_dataset after flattening individual sub-folders within the raw_dataset.
 3. processed_dataset: This is the processed dataset.
 This dataset is used for model training, validation, and testing.